Pickleball Gear

 Our reviewers

-Our reviewers are avid players, playing at least 3 times per week on average.
-They have stacks of paddles at home and aim to test a different paddle every week.
-They closely track new paddle releases and keep up with the latest paddle technologies.
+Our reviewers are avid players, playing at least three times per week on average.
+They have stacks of paddles at home and aim to test at least one different paddle every week.
+They closely track new paddle releases and keep up with the latest paddle technologies, gear, and accessories.

-Many of our reviews are done by Pickleheads co-founder, Brandon Mackie.
-Brandon is a 4.0 player and has written much of our how-to content at Pickleheads (see Brandon playing in our virtual clinic).
-He has been quoted in over 50 local news stories talking about the growth of pickleball.
+Many of our reviews are done by Pickleheads co-founder Brandon Mackie.
+Brandon is a 4.0 player and has written much of our content (see Brandon playing in the Pickleheads virtual clinic).
+He has been quoted in over 150 articles talking about the growth of pickleball.

 Being in the pickleball community, we have gotten to know many high-level players and we trust their opinions.
 Our contributors include: